About the Exhibition

-Drawn from the world’s most important holdings of Aboriginal bark paintings, including the Kluge-Ruhe Aboriginal Art Collection, the University of Melbourne, the Art Gallery of New South Wales and the Museum and Art Gallery of the Northern Territory, Maḏayin will survey eight decades of artistic production at Yirrkala, from 1937 to the present, including 33 new works commissioned especially for the exhibition through the Buku-Larrnggay Mulka Art Center at Yirrkala.
+Drawn from the world’s most important holdings of Aboriginal bark paintings, including the Kluge-Ruhe Aboriginal Art Collection, the University of Melbourne, the Art Gallery of New South Wales, the Museum and Art Gallery of the Northern Territory and the National Gallery of Australia, Maḏayin encompasses eight decades of artistic production at Yirrkala, from 1935 to the present, including 33 new works commissioned especially for the exhibition through the Buku-Larrŋgay Mulka Art Centre at Yirrkala.

-Maḏayin will offer a rare opportunity for American audiences to experience the grace and majesty of one of the world’s richest artistic traditions.
-The exhibition shows bark painting to be a dynamic tradition, brought forward by the artists of Buku-Larrnggay Mulka Art Center at Yirrkala.
+Led by Yolŋu curators and knowledge holders and touring the USA from 2022-2024, Maḏayin offers a rare opportunity for American audiences to experience the grace and majesty of one of the world’s richest artistic traditions.
+The exhibition shows bark painting to be a dynamic tradition, brought forward by the artists of Buku-Larrŋgay Mulka Art Centre at Yirrkala.
 Ancient mark making traditions are carried into the present through the passion and artistry of these leading artists.
 Here in a remote corner of Australia has emerged one of the most powerful painting movements of our time.

 Explore Exhibition Highlights

 Keep Up With What's HappeningView The Blog